430 Cushing St, Hingham, MA 02043, USA

 Owned By: Hingham Land Conservation Trust

-A short (0.4-mile) trail through the woods and around a wetland, with benches for quiet contemplation.
+Whortleberry Hollow in Hingham offers a short (0.4-mile) trail through the woods and around a wetland, with benches for quiet contemplation.

 Features

 This land was donated to the Hingham Land Conservation Trust in 1994 by Suvia P. Whittemore, in memory of her husband, the late Arthur E. Whittemore, who served as Hingham’s Town Moderator for many years.
 Evan Lamlein of Hingham built and installed the benches on this property as part of an Eagle Scout project.
-It is within the region of the Massachuseuk (or Massachusett) Native American tribe.

 Trail Description

 On Cushing Street, look for the property sign, and the granite steps that lead up to the entrance trail.
 Follow this fenced-in pathway until you arrive at the informational kiosk.
 Continue straight and you will soon arrive at the loop trail, which leads around a wetland.
-It begins in a white pine forest, and then emerges into a small grassy clearing with a large maple tree.
+It begins in a white pine forest, and continues to a small grassy clearing with a large maple tree.
 Wooden signposts with arrows indicate where to go — to the left.
 Follow the trail back into the woods.
 Steps built into the trail make it easier to descend a small hill.
 The trail leads through an old stone wall, over a small stream and into a beautiful grove of beech trees, before rejoining the entrance path.

 Habitats and Wildlife